SShyni/aem-engineering-test/README.md

 ###`base-aem-image:` AEM docker baseline image project

-NOTE- As part of this project the AEM baseline image is not hosted GitHub or Docker Hub for security reason but is created from the AEM binaries using Dockerfile.
+NOTE- As part of this project the AEM baseline image is not hosted on GitHub or Docker Hub for security reason but is created from the AEM binaries using Dockerfile.

 **Please place AEM6.5 binary JAR(name it `aem-author-4502.jar`) and license file (name it `license.properties`) under `base-aem-image` directory